 The process for this starts off the same as the steps illustrated above.
 Now that you have a killer Facebook cover collage in place, why not take that same technique over to your profile?

 The size of your Facebook profile photo is 180 x 180 pixels.
 If you’re not sure what this will look like, you can always use our free image resizer tool to make sure you get the ideal look for your profile photo.
-Need a more comprehensive list of Facebook picture and video sizes?
+Need a more comprehensive list of the Facebook picture and video sizes?
 Check out this related post: The best social media image sizes: Facebook, Twitter, Instagram, and more.

 Next, let’s look at how to create photo collages that will go out into the Facebook Newsfeeds of your audience.